 I also realized that the email’s level of detail was not typical of most rejection notices, and I became grateful for such feedback.

 “I’m after my one ‘YES’… five yes’s would be nice, but not necessary…” Once I allowed the observations of my interviewers run through me, and I received them as feedback on my professional profile and not my intrinsic value, I began to hope again.

 This experience has made me less afraid of being transparent and vulnerable in my job search.
 I have reasserted my skills and abilities with confidence and boldness.
 I’ve devised non-traditional strategies for getting hiring managers, company owners and influential employees to notice me and grant me a conversation.

 I have embraced my known unknowns with humility and a greater desire to locate that dev team that will catalyze my growth as a developer with enthusiasm and support.

 There is a certain randomness to the job-search process, but there is nothing haphazard about my intention of making significant contributions to this world as a developer.

-UPDATE: I landed my first (and current) dev job 5 months after this post 💃🏽
+UPDATE: I landed my first developer job 5 months after this post 💃🏽